 The fall colors are so gorgeous here that the garden offers an actual guide to peak foliage on its website.
 Beautiful Japanese maples, oak trees, weeping willows and wildflowers set amongst 385 acres of land promise to give quite the autumnal show.
 The first two weeks of October are ideal for spotting the best colors.

 If you’re interested in getting off the grid, this is the place to be.
 The dense woodlands of Edward L. Ryerson Conservation Area in Riverwoods become so remote at points that you feel like you’ve been transported into another world.
 Hiking is encouraged, but biking is a big no-no (along with pets) due to the park’s designation as an Illinois Nature Preserve.

 Take a day trip to Lisle to explore the 16 miles of hiking trails the arboretum has to offer.
 Not in the mood to hike?
 No problem.
 The arboretum also offers guests an open air tram ride to view some of the 4,000 types of trees on its property.
-While visiting, be sure to check out the award-winning Children’s Garden and Maze Garden, go troll hunting, try out the nature play areas and then grab lunch at the Ginkgo Cafe.
+While visiting, be sure to check out the award-winning Children’s Garden and Maze Garden, see Human+Nature sculptures and try out the nature play areas.

 There’s no better way to spend a fall day than exploring this forest preserve’s 100 acres of woodland.
 Spend the day hiking, biking or horseback riding, then relax with a picnic lunch by the pond.
 You may even be lucky enough to spot a white-tailed deer while visiting, as they’re known to roam the Warrenville farm.